Ozarks International Raceway

 The track has several layouts with the longest configuration a terrain-hugging, tree-lined roller coaster ride with 19 thrilling corners and 150 feet of elevation difference throughout the lap.
 Shorter configurations include an outside track of 2.5 miles and an inside track of 1.4-miles.
 These are ideal for racing schools or clients renting the track for their events.

-Since opening in 2021 the facility has garnered huge initial attention on the club racing scene and is now starting to also attract the major professional categories: 2022 sees the first visit of the SRO-organised GT World Challenge America, while IMSA is also rumoured to be considering it as possible future venue.
+Since opening in 2021 the facility has garnered huge initial attention on the club racing scene and is now starting to also attract the major professional categories: 2022 was supposed to see the first visit of the SRO-organised GT World Challenge America, though the event was ultimately cancelled as the circuit was not considered ready.